 To find out more about the grants and how they are awarded, please see the Short Training Grants section.

 Contents: In some study programs it is possible for the students to complete a non-Erasmus+ short training abroad.
-In this case the student finds the training themselves and accepts it with their own guidance counselor.
-Ask more about this option from your own guide.
+In this case the student finds the training place themselves and accepts it with their training supervising teacher or their study counselor.
+Ask more about this option from your study counselor.

 To find out more about the grants and how they are awarded, please see the Grants for short trainings and their award criteria section.